 You can often see the device line by name.

-- In UPC "Connect Box" routers, first ask the hotline to upload the IPv4 protocol remotely instead of the default IPv6.
+- In UPC's "Connect Box" routers, first ask the hotline to download the IPv4 protocol remotely instead of the default IPv6.
 Without it, you will not find the appropriate item in the router's menu.

 4. Modification configuration.yaml